seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   `P_z`** — `L × (1 ∓ ENTRY_CHASE_SD × sigmaDay(vol))` for its anchor, `L` = `max_price` for a
-  long and `min_price` for a short — so the whole zone sits at or inside the broken level and no fill in it is a chase. **Every gate is re-run at that anchor, the coin's own regime first**, under the rule above: where the trend floor lies beyond the retest — the trend would end before the level is retested — the two conditions are incompatible and the coin has no entry at any price;
-  otherwise the anchor is `max(retest anchor, P_trend)` for a long, `min(…)` for a short, and the row stands or falls on the unchanged gates, its section set by the reachability test exactly as every other own-trend row's is. **No constant, input or threshold is new:** the extremes are the structural row's, the band is production's, and «beyond the extreme» is the one definition of «extended» that needs no number — a band such as §3B's `pos` 0.65 would import a figure §3B itself declares uncalibrated into a publication gate (map inv.
+  long and `min_price` for a short — so the whole zone sits at or inside the broken level and no fill in it is a chase. **Every gate is re-run at that anchor, the coin's own regime first**, under the rule above: where the trend floor lies beyond the broken level ITSELF — `P_trend` above `L` for a long, below it for a short, so the trend would end before the level is retested — the two conditions are incompatible and the coin has no entry at any price; otherwise the anchor is `max(retest anchor, P_trend)` for a long, `min(…)` for a short — a floor lying inside the retest zone lifts the anchor to itself and refuses nothing — and the row stands or falls on the unchanged gates, its section set by the reachability test exactly as every other own-trend row's is. **No constant, input or threshold is new:** the extremes are the structural row's, the band is production's, and «beyond the extreme» is the one definition of «extended» that needs no number — a band such as §3B's `pos` 0.65 would import a figure §3B itself declares uncalibrated into a publication gate (map inv.
 47, 49). **Measured 21.09:** seven